-The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2014 to December 31, 2018.
-They were adopted in 2019 and first used in the December 31, 2019 actuarial valuation.
+The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2018 to December 31, 2022.
+They were adopted in 2023 and first used in the December 31, 2023 actuarial valuation.
 The post-retirement mortality assumption for healthy annuitants and Annuity Purchase Rate (APRs) are based on the Mortality Experience Investigation Study covering 2009 through 2011 and dated December 31, 2013.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, GRS focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).
-The target allocation and best estimates of arithmetic real rates of return for each major asset class in fiscal year 2021 are summarized in the following table:
+The long-term expected rate of return on pension plan investments was determined by best estimate ranges of expected returns for each major asset class.
+The long-term expected rate of return is determined by weighting the expected return for each major asset class by the respective target asset allocation percentage.
+The target allocation and best estimates of the expected return for each major asset class in fiscal year 2023 are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return (Arithmetic)
+Target Long-Term Expected Real Rate of

+Asset Class Allocation Return (Arithmetic)

-Global Equity 30.00% 5.30%
+Global Public Equity 35.00% 7.55%

-Core Fixed Income 10.00% 1.25%
+Core Fixed Income 6.00% 2.00%

-Non-Core Fixed Income 20.00% 4.14%
+Non-Core Fixed Income 20.00% 5.68%

-Real Return 10.00% 3.85%
+Other Public and Private Markets 12.00% 7.22%

-Real Estate 10.00% 4.00%
+Real Estate 12.00% 6.85%

-Absolute Return 10.00% 3.48%
+Hedge Funds 5.00% 5.35%

-Private Equity 10.00% 7.75%
+Private Equity 10.00% 10.00%

 Total 100.00%